The Haunting in Connecticut: Plot

 Nicholas theorizes that Aickman was practicing necromancy in an attempt to control the dead and bind them to the house.
 That night, Nicholas finds human remains in the house and removes them.
 Matt awakens to find Aickman's symbols carved into his skin.
 He is taken to the hospital, where he encounters Jonah.
 Nicholas and Matt begin to have simultaneous visions.
-Everyone in the séance is burnt, after a flash of bright light.
-The barely alive Aickman told Jonah to get out of the house, concerned that the demonic presence will get him next.
+Everyone in the séance is burnt after a flash of bright light.
+The barely alive Aickman told Jonah to get out of the house, concerned that the demonic presence would kill him next.
 Jonah uses a dumbwaiter to escape, calling for help.
-Entering an unknown chamber, Jonah realizes that he has entered the crematory.
-The spirit traps Jonah in the crematory, and cremates him alive.
+Jonah enters an unknown chamber and realizes he has entered the crematory.
+The spirit traps Jonah in the crematory and cremates him alive.

 Peter and Sara learn that Matt's cancer treatments have had no effect.
 They then discover that Matt has escaped the hospital.
-Back at the house, Nicholas leaves a message telling the family to get out of the house immediately – Jonah's spirit was actually protecting them from the spirits.
+At home, Nicholas leaves a message telling the family to get out immediately – Jonah's spirit protected them from the spirits.
 Matt breaks through the walls in the front room with an axe, revealing the dusty corpses Aickman hid in the walls.
-He forces Wendy and the children to get out, barricading himself inside and tearing down the other walls, as corpses begin to tumble into the room.
-The view switches from Matt to Jonah, who seems to be occupying Matt's body.
+He forces Wendy and the children to get out, barricading himself inside and tearing down the other walls as corpses begin to tumble into the room.
+The view switches from Matt to Jonah, who seems to occupy Matt's body.
 Matt lights the bodies and the room on fire.
-Later on investigators arrive at the house to only find it engulfed in flames.
+Later on, investigators arrive at the house only to find it engulfed in flames.

 As the fire department arrives, Sara and Peter frantically try to get in to save Matt.
 The spirits, finally freed, disappear.
-Outside, everyone watches tearfully as the emergency crew attempts to resuscitate a dying Matt.
-As Matt slips away, he has a vision of himself standing in the graveyard where he sees Jonah, no longer appearing burnt.
+Outside, everyone watches tearfully as the emergency crew attempts to revive a dying Matt.
+As Matt slips away, he sees himself standing in the graveyard where he sees Jonah, no longer appearing burnt.
 He seems about to follow Jonah when he hears his mother's voice.

-He returns to his body and Jonah's spirit leaves him.
-Matt's cancer disappears, and the house was rebuilt and resold with no further reported incidents of haunting.
+He returns to his body, and Jonah's spirit leaves him.
+Matt's cancer disappeared, and the house was rebuilt and resold with no further reported incidents of haunting.